Physical Environments

 • Are there times when smells can drift from room to room?
 Have you considered how you might isolate or minimize this effect?

 • What about the cleaning products used?
-Do these have a harsh smell?
+Do these have a harsh or overpowering smell?

 • Collections: books with scratch and sniff, markers with scents